YameenMalik/boba-network-benchmarking/README.md

 - To run batch trades gas benchmark run `yarn benchmark:trades_gas <num_ops> <batch_size>`

  Please ensure that 'scripts/wallets.json` must contain enough private keys to perform `num_ops` transactions.
 If the num wallets < num_ops then the number of transactions performed will be equal to num_wallets.

+### Liquidation benchmarks
+The script creates and funds required account for the benchmark.
+The script wi To see available cli args, run `yarn benchmark:liquidations --help` A possible configuration of params looks like this:
+`yarn benchmark:liquidations --numTrades 1 --ordersPerTrade 1 --price 10 --leverage 1 --oraclePriceAtStart 10 --oraclePriceAtEnd 15 --makerSideLong --fundFaucet`